 - Are you really a scientist?

 Yes, you can search for S. Garte on Medline, Google Scholar etc. You will find that I have a PhD in Biochemistry, have published over 200 peer reviewed publications, have an h index of 53.
 I have been a Professor at three Universities, and until I retired, I was a senior administrator at the grants review branch of the NIH.
 I did research on population genetics, molecular epidemiology, environmental carcinogenesis, and applied molecular biology.
-I now work on theoretical biology of gene regulation.
+I now work on the theoretical biology of gene regulation.

 - Were you really an atheist?